-The Cherokee Nation is hosting several events in October, including the start of several community language classes and the Cherokee Art Market.
-See all Cherokee Nation calendar items below.
+The Cherokee Nation hosts several events in January, including events at the Cherokee Nation Veterans Center.
+See all Cherokee Nation calendar items below

-The Cherokee Nation honored three U.S. Navy veterans with the Medal of Patriotism at the September Tribal Council meeting on Monday.
+The Cherokee Nation honored four U.S. Army veterans with the Medal of Patriotism at the Tribal Council meeting Monday.

 The Cherokee Nation Tribal Council confirmed the reappointment of seven Cherokee Nation Businesses board members during their monthly meeting Monday night.